Gravitational Redshift for Rapidly Rotating Neutron Stars: Applications

 The dependence of the redshifted photon energy on co-latitude $\theta$ for constant $\phi$ can be easily understood by taking the derivative of equation (\ref{eq:ZOS}) with respect to $\theta$, along a curve of constant longitude,

 The correct ZAM redshift $z_0$ is independent of latitude on the surface of a star, so the term proportional to $dz_0/d\cos\theta$ vanishes.
-If there were no light-bending, the partial derivative of $\cos\xi$ (for constant $\phi$ and $\zeta$) with respect to $\theta$ vanishes.
+If there is no light-bending, the partial derivative of $\cos\xi$ (for constant $\phi$ and $\zeta$) with respect to $\theta$ vanishes.
 On the blue-shifted side of the star, $\sin\phi < 0$ and $\cos\xi > 0$.
 As a result, the partial derivative of the observed photon energy is positive meaning that the observed photon energy increases monotonically from the pole to the equator on the blue-shifted side of the star.
 In reality, gravitational lensing introduces a weak dependence of $\cos\xi$ on $\theta$, but the dependence of photon energy with $\theta$ continues to monotonically increase until the maximum energy is reached very close to the equator.
 If the correct ZAM redshift is evaluated on the oblate star's surface, there will be no extremum in the observed energy at high latitudes, and the spectral line will be broad.

-Consider the dependence of the observed energy as a function of $\theta$ if an incorrect ZAM redshift with $dz_0/d\cos\theta < 0$ as is the case for the curve labelled ``QK with large q" in Figure \ref{fig:zam}.
+{ A rotating neutron star in hydrostatic equilibrium has a unique set of multipole moments that lead to a ZAM redshift that is constant in latitude.
+While the quasi-Kerr metric treats the quadrupole moment as a free parameter, choosing any arbitrary value that does not agree with hydrostatic equilibrium will lead to variations of the ZAM redshift with latitude.
+These incorrect variations in the redshift can lead to incorrect variations in the profiles of spectral lines. } Consider the dependence of the observed energy as a function of $\theta$ if an incorrect ZAM redshift with $dz_0/d\cos\theta < 0$ as is the case for the curve labelled ``QK with large q" in Figure \ref{fig:zam}.
 Since this derivative is negative, if the magnitude of the derivative is large enough, it will be possible to find a value of $\theta$ at mid-latitudes where the photon energy has a minimum value, leading to a sharp peak in the photon energy.
 This requires that the observer's inclination angle be close to the spin axis, since $\cos\xi \sim \sin \zeta$ will suppress the longitudinal Doppler shift if $\zeta$ is small.
 The non-zero derivative of $z_0$ is roughly proportional to the difference between the incorrect and correct quadrupole moments.
 If this difference is large enough (ie, $O( v/c \sin\zeta)$), then it will be possible to find a value of theta at mid-to-high latitudes where the observed photon has a minimum.